 Individual voluntary arrangements (IVA) - An IVA allows you to pay your debts over a set period.
 You will need to contact an insolvency practitioner to set up an IVA.

 Debt Relief Order - If you don’t own a home, don’t have spare income, and owe £20,000 or less then you can apply for a DRO for eligible debts.
 A DRO will impact your credit rating; it will show up on your credit file and a lender may reject you if they see you have struggled with repayments.

 Bankruptcy - If you are unable to pay off any debts, then you can apply for bankruptcy.
 If you are declared bankrupt, then your debts are written off, but you may have to sell your home and possessions, close your business and you could even lose your pension savings.

-There are a number of organisations you can go to for free help and advice.
+There are a number of organisations you can go to for free, expert advice.
 These include: